 Parent Code of Conduct

 Good sportsmanship is one of the core values of DC SCORES.
-Sportsmanship is displayed not just on the soccer field, but throughout the program and throughout our students’ lives.
+Sportsmanship is displayed not just on the soccer field, but throughout the program and throughout our kids’ lives.

 Sportsmanship is defined as playing fair, following the rules of the game, respecting the judgment of referees and officials, treating coaches and opponents with respect, and graciousness in winning or losing.